-My wife didn’t really play Pokemon Go much, but I got hooked.
+My wife didn’t play Pokemon Go much, but I got hooked.
 My kids would mostly watch me play.
 In hindsight it was a poor experience because they could barely see the phone at the height I carry it at.
-Nonetheless, the kids were young enough that the novelty and interaction of catching actual Pokemon was amazing.
+Nonetheless, the kids were young enough that the novelty and interaction of catching actual Pokemon were amazing.

 My kids were still in kindergarten and pre-kindergarten.
 At this age, place value is a big thing.
 Numbers in the hundreds and thousands are still new and unusual.
 It was a big deal to catch a Nidoking in the wild with a CP over 1000.
-The kids would also start to learn place value in order to the millions to track the experience points I was getting while leveling up.
+The kids would also start to learn to place value to the millions to track the experience points I was getting while leveling up.